Cosmological stealths with nonconformal couplings: Introduction

-Since the background is homogeneous and isotropic, the picture above briefly drawn cannot explain the existence of cosmic large scales structures.
-Amongst some other problems, it neither explains why our universe looks so flat, given that, with a positive constant of state, the flat case is an unstable equilibrium of the cosmological dynamics \cite{inflation}.
-Up to date, the best available solution to these problems is called cosmological inflation \cite{inflation}.
+Since the described background is homogeneous and isotropic, the picture briefly drawn cannot explain the existence of cosmic large scales structures, which are the consequence of the growth of primordial density fluctuations.
+Amongst some other problems, it neither explains why our Universe looks so flat, given that, with a positive constant of state, the flat case is an unstable equilibrium of the cosmological dynamics \cite{Liddle:2000cg,Mukhanov:2005sc}.
+Up to date, the best available solution to these problems is called cosmological inflation \cite{Liddle:2000cg,Mukhanov:2005sc}.
 It also describes an accelerated expansion, but at very early times, even before the formation of the quark-gluon plasma.
-The cosmological constant is not a good candidate for the inflationary matter because the de Sitter universe is stable in the sense that it never ends to accelerate, thus never giving place to the rise and expansion of the quark-gluon plasma.
-Therefore, perhaps the simplest scenario is that of the energy density in the very early universe being dominated by the potential energy of a single real scalar field called inflaton.
+The cosmological constant is not a good candidate for the inflationary matter because the de Sitter universe is unstable in the sense that it never ends to accelerate, thus not giving place to the rise and expansion of the quark-gluon plasma.
+Therefore, perhaps the simplest scenario is that of the energy density in the very early universe being dominated by the potential energy of a single real scalar field $\phi$ called inflaton.
 Then, the quantum fluctuations of the inflaton served as the seeds for the formation of large scale structure and of the anisotropies in the cosmic microwave background (CMB).
-An interesting model is power-law inflation, where the scale factor is given by (\ref{eq:PowLawSF}) with $b<-1$, and the potential $V$, as function of the field $\phi$, is given by $V\propto\exp(-\sqrt{2\kappa (b+1)/b}\,\phi)$ \cite{Lucchin:1984yf}.
-It has several attractive features concerning theory and observations.
-First of all, the exponential function is the limit of a Taylor series similar to the tree expansion often used for scalar field potentials arising in quantum field theory \cite{inflation}.
-Second, the exponential potential is the only inflationary model yielding exact power-law spectra \cite{abbott}, and because the deviation of the spectra amplitudes from scale-invariance is predicted to be very small, the power-law parametrization of the primordial spectra is used very often while analyzing the CMB data \cite{Aghanim:2015xee}.
+An interesting model is power-law inflation for potential $V(\phi)\propto\exp(-\sqrt{2\kappa (b+1)/b}\,\phi)$ and scale factor \eqref{eq:PowLawSF} with $b<-1$ \cite{Lucchin:1984yf}.
+It has several attractive features concerning theory and observations \cite{Liddle:2000cg,Mukhanov:2005sc}.
+First, the tree expansions often used for scalar field potentials arising in quantum field theory are just deviations from the truncated Taylor series of the exponential function.
+Second, the exponential potential is the only inflationary model yielding exact power-law spectra \cite{Abbott:1984fp}, and because the departure of the spectra amplitudes from scale invariance is predicted to be very small, the power-law parametrization of the primordial spectra is often used while analyzing the CMB data \cite{Aghanim:2015xee}.